blog posts

 • Again, the condition is evaluated.

-• If the condition is correct, the code inside the body of the loop is executed and the update statement is executed.
+• If the condition is correct, the code inside the loop’s body and the update statement are executed.

 • This process continues until the condition is evaluated incorrectly.